admafia0634/admafia0634.github.io/_posts/2019-04-18-unquoted-path-privilege-escalation.md

 Now when we restart the computer windows going to start automatic services and our service call "LocalAdmin Control Service" is going to start automatically from Local System permissions.<br>

-We put a *C:\Program Files\osquery\control user\local.exe* this exe is going to add our users in local Administrators group and this service because of the Unquoted Path Service vulnerability goind to execute our malformed executable instead of *C:\Program Files\osquery\control user\local admin\control.exe*
+We put *C:\Program Files\osquery\control user\local.exe* this exe is going to add our user in local Administrators group and this service because of the Unquoted Path Service vulnerability going to execute our malformed executable instead of *C:\Program Files\osquery\control user\local admin\control.exe*
 <br>

 Lets restart the machine and look at the Local Administrators group members :))